 Famous Children: Priapus, Phthonus, Deianira

-Dionysus was a god known for his lightheartness and always offered his help to anyone in need.
-He was therefore very popular among gods and mortals and many festivals were being held every year in his honor.
-Nevertheless, Dionysus was many times misunderstood.
+Dionysus was a god known for his clairvoyance and always offered his help to anyone in need.
+Because of this, he was well-liked by gods and mortals alike, and many festivals were held each year in his honour.
+Yet Dionysus was often misunderstood.

-Dionysus was one of the Olympian gods who actually did not live in Mount Olympus but was constantly travelling around the world together with Satyrs and Maenads in order to discover the secrets of winemaking.
+Dionysus was one of the Olympian gods who did not actually live on Mount Olympus, but was constantly travelling the world with Satyrs and maenads to discover the secrets of wine making.

-The origin of Dionysus' name remains an unsolved puzzle until today.
-According to the poet Pindar, it probably derives from the words "Zeus", the father of Dionysus, and "Nysa", the mountain on which Dionysus was born and raised.
+The origin of Dionysus' name remains an unsolved mystery to this day.
+According to the poet Pindar, it is probably derived from the words "Zeus", the father of Dionysus, and "Nysa", the mountain on which Dionysus was born and raised.

-Dionysus was a handsome young man with impressive hair (usually tresses falling below his shoulders) and a wreath of ivy on his head.
-In his hand he was holding a "thyrsos", which was a light staff wrapped with leaves of ivy and a pine cone on its top.
+Dionysus was a handsome young man with imposing hair (the braids usually fell below his shoulders) and a wreath of ivy on his head.
+In his hand he held a "thyrsos", a light staff wrapped with ivy leaves and on the tip of which was a pine cone.

-The symbols of Dionysus were the thyrsos (a wooden stick wrapped with ivy leaves and vines), the flute and the wine barrels.
+The symbols of Dionysus were the thyrsos (a wooden staff wrapped with ivy leaves and vines), the flute, and the wine casks.
 His sacred animals were the panther and the tiger.